hmalikonline/jbhifi/Readme.md

 - Edit "run-api.ps1" powershell file in your favourite text editor
 - Similar to step for integration tests, replace placeholder dummy values of KEY1,KEY2 with real OpenWeather API keys.
 NOTE: There shouldn't be space between the comma separated keys.
 You can also supply a single key.
 - Save changes.
-- Run the powershell "run-api.ps1" file.
+- Run the powershell "run-api.ps1" file in the command window.
+This will start and run the backend api.

 ## Running Frontend React App